 Common symptoms of PTSD fit within four main types of difficulties:

-The negative impact and changes to your feelings and thoughts.
-Feelings of anger, panic, numbness and developing self-beliefs of “I am bad” or “I am unsafe” convincing yourself with fear.
+- The negative impact and changes to your feelings and thoughts.
+Feelings of anger, panic, numbness and developing self-beliefs of “I am bad” or “I am unsafe” convince yourself with fear.

-Overly alert or easily irritated.
-Lack of concentrations and being easily startled, and the constant lookout for danger.
+- Overly alert or easily irritated.
+Lack of concentration and being easily startled, and the constant lookout for danger.

 A health practitioner may diagnose you with PTSD if you have significant symptoms in each of these four areas for a month or longer as it is impacting your day-to-day life.